kuprik23/james/cybercat-scanner/README.md

 ## Integration with CyberCAT Hub

 This scanner can be used standalone or integrated with the CyberCAT Hub web interface for a complete security command center.

+## Legacy Java Version

+The original Java version is still available in this directory.
+The Node.js version provides the same functionality without requiring Java/Maven installation.

 ## License